TidierOrg/Tidier.jl/README.md

 ## <a href="https://tidierorg.github.io/TidierData.jl/latest/">TidierData.jl</a>

-TidierData.jl is package dedicated to data transformation and reshaping, powered by DataFrames.jl, ShiftedArrays.jl, and Cleaner.jl.
+TidierData.jl is a package dedicated to data transformation and reshaping, powered by DataFrames.jl, ShiftedArrays.jl, and Cleaner.jl.
 It focuses on functionality within the dplyr, tidyr, and janitor R packages.

 <br><br>